seveibar/kien-hw-server/README.md

-# High Level Design of RPI Homework Server
+# High Level Design of Kian Homework Server

 The homework server consists of three central parts.